-Apple grandly unveiled the HomePod in June 2016, but you’ll have to wait till December 2017 to get your hands on one.
+Apple grandly unveiled the HomePod in June 2017, originally stating that you’d have to wait till December 2017 to get your hands on one.
+That was then pushed back to January 2018.

 Analysts suggest only 500,000 units will be available at launch, which could lead to supply shortages.
 Currently being produced by Inventec, Foxconn will take over the process next year - at which point the HomePod should be easier to get hold of.